Disputing Errors on Credit Reports

 If an investigation doesn’t resolve your dispute with the credit reporting company, you can ask that a statement of the dispute be included in your file and in future reports.
 You also can ask the credit reporting company to provide your statement to anyone who received a copy of your report in the recent past.
 You can expect to pay a fee for this service.

 Tell the creditor or other information provider, in writing, that you dispute an item.
+Use our sample dispute letter.
 Be sure to include copies (NOT originals) of documents that support your position.
 Many providers specify an address for disputes.
 If the provider reports the item to a credit reporting company, it must include a notice of your dispute.
 And if you are correct — that is, if the information is found to be inaccurate — the information provider may not report it again.

 About Your File